Legalize sports betting? Here's what states fear could go wrong.

 One option would be for the NCAA to work with statehouses to craft "carveouts" — or exemptions — for college sports in prospective legislation.
 Another option would be simply to not fight the trend at all and to get involved in creating the proper legal framework and funding for integrity monitoring, enforcement and consumer protections.
 So far, McMillen said, the NCAA has done neither.

-The latter option, however, has been used by the NBA, which, after decades of resistance to gambling, has taken a more proactive approach in recent years and helped draft a proposal in Indiana to legalize sports betting.
-That bill includes a 1 percent tax proposal on bets on certain professional sports games that would help fund a framework to ensure that players and coaches aren't throwing games.
+The NBA, which, after decades of resistance to gambling, has taken a more proactive approach in recent years.

+The league, along with Major League Baseball, the National Hockey League and the National Football League, joined the NCAA in the suit to fight New Jersey’s legalization push.
+But unlike the NCAA, the NBA simultaneously began lobbying efforts to help push for state legislation that would legalize sports betting under terms favorable to the league.

+Seeing the writing on the wall regarding a likely ruling to legalize sports betting, MLB has also begun lobbying state legislatures.
+The NFL and NHL have not taken an official position on expanded sports betting.